AudioReputation is reader-supported. When you buy through links on our site, we may earn an affiliate commission Learn More

 This doesn’t mean that Bluetooth speakers can’t sound good.
 There are many good sounding Bluetooth speakers on the market and they will be even better in the future.
 The technology evolves really fast and newer Bluetooth versions are being released (the latest is Bluetooth 5.0 and some phones and speakers already have it).
 Some future Bluetooth version will be capable of lossless streaming but let’s not wait that long.

-Take a look at our list of 20 best sounding Bluetooth speakers and find the best one for you.
+Take a look at our list of 20 best sounding Bluetooth speakers in 2021 and find the best one for you.

 Cheap speakers under $100 (or even under $200) are the trickiest.
 The market is flooded with all kinds of cheap speakers.
 You can buy a Bluetooth speaker for even less than $20, but if you want good sound quality, you should be looking for something more expensive.